inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 ~~~~~~~~

 :ned:`Flooding` is a simple flooding protocol for network-level
 broadcast.
-It remembers already broadcast messages and does not
+Already broadcast messages are remembered and not
-rebroadcast them if it gets another copy of that message.
+rebroadcasted if another copy of that message is received.

 .. _ug:sec:networkprotocols:probabilisticbroadcast: